-The Council's Policy and Resources Committee meets annually to approve disbursements from the Hospital Fund.
-All 29 members of the Council sit on the Policy and Resources Committee, which is chaired by the Leader of the Administration.
+The Council's Policy and Resources ("P&R") Committee meets annually to approve disbursements from the Hospital Fund.
+All 29 members of the Council sit on the P&R Committee, which is chaired by the Leader of the Administration.
 At a meeting held on 14 January 2013 it was agreed that no new applications would be invited and that instead a budget of £25,000 would be provided to pilot a targeted welfare benefit advice service in Dundee in 2013/14.
 It was subsequently agreed to extend this pilot to 31 March 2017.
 A peer review was carried out in March 2017 and it was agreed to continue the project for a further three financial years, to 31 March 2020.
+The P&R

-At a meeting of the Policy and Resources Committee held on 24 August 2020, it was agreed that this funding be extended to 31 March 2021.
-Retrospective committee approval of the 2021/22 payment will be progressing through P&R Committee on 31 October 2022.
+Committee held on 24 August 2020 agreed to extend this funding to 31 March 2021.
+At the P&R Committee on 31 October 2022, retrospective approval was given for the 2021/22 payment, as well payments for 2022/23.